hperaza/Debug280/README.md

 ## Debugger commands

- * D *addr1*,*addr2* -- Dump memory from *addr1* to *addr2* included.
+ * D *addr1*,*addr2* -- Dump memory from *addr1* to *addr2* inclusive.
 If
    *addr1* is omitted, the dump will continue from where the last dump operation stopped, or from the current contents of the user HL register after a breakpoint hit or a single-step operation.
 If *addr2* is omitted, a full 256-byte page will be output.
  * L *addr*,*n* -- List (disassemble) *n* instructions starting from *addr*.
-   If *addr* is not specified, the disassembly will continue from there the last L command ended, or from the current user PC after a breakpoint or single-step operation.
+   If *addr* is not specified, the disassembly will continue from where the last L command ended, or from the current user PC after a breakpoint or single-step operation.
 If *n* is omitted, the next 16 instructions are displayed.
 Note that *n* is in hexadecimal.
  * E *addr* -- Examine/modify memory starting from *addr*.
 The address of the memory location is displayed, followed by the old contents.
-Entering a new value modifies the contents, pressing enter on an empty line leaves the contents unchanged.
+Entering a new value modifies the contents, pressing Enter on an empty line leaves the contents unchanged.
 End with Ctrl-C or with a dot.
  * F *addr1*,*addr2*,*byte* -- Fill memory region from *addr1* to *addr2*
    inclusive with *byte*.
 Any omitted parameter is assumed to be zero.